Xipooo/XYZ_Delivery/README.md

 ### Program Delivery Phase

-The program delivery phase is where the Liatrio DevOps team of subject matter experts will begin training students of the pilot cohort.
-This phase will consist of Dojo sessions for hands-on training, embedded pair and mob programming sessions with developers working on production code, and weekly retrospectives to evaluate effectiveness of the practices learned.
+During the program delivery phase, the Liatrio DevOps team, comprised of subject matter experts, will commence the training of the pilot cohort.
+The day will start with a brief lecture to introduce the day's topic and set objectives for the morning exercise.
+This will be followed by a Dojo session in the afternoon for hands-on training, where students will work directly with production code.
+Both morning and afternoon sessions will incorporate pair and mob programming, with instructors actively engaging with groups to reinforce learned concepts.
+The week will conclude with retrospectives to assess the effectiveness of the learned practices.
+Regular check-ins with product owners and stakeholders will also be conducted weekly to ensure transparent communication of progress.
 More specifics about this phase can be found in the ["Preliminary Schedule"](#preliminary-schedule) section below.

 ### End of Pilot